 Hamit Altıntop is a versatile player who can play in various position.
-He played for Schalke 04, Bayern Munich, Real Madrid and now Galatasaray.
+He played for Schalke 04, Bayern Munich, Real Madrid, Galatasaray and Darmstadt 98.
 He helped Turkey to reach the semifinal at the European Champions in 2008, where he was voted into the all-tournament team.
 Between 2004 and 2014, he played 82 times for Turkey.
 His twin brother is Halil Altıntop, who also played for Turkey.

 Olcay Şahan played for MSV Duisburg and 1.
 FC Kaiserslautern before moving to Besiktas in 2012.
 He was capped for Germany at the youth level, but in 2013, he switched to play for Turkey in the senior level.
 He is part of the Turkish national team for European Championship in 2016.